'We ate each other one by one': The gruesome story of Alexander Pearce the cannibal convict

 The last confession

-In 2008, Niall Fulton wrote the Tasmanian documentary, The Last Confession of Alexander Pearce.
+In 2008, Niall Fulton wrote Tasmanian documentary The Last Confession of Alexander Pearce.
 Much of the script was taken from Pearce's confession so the documentary is as close to the truth that we have of what happened to Pearce and what he thought about his brutal imprisonment and multiple escapes.

 Fulton told news.com.au he believes the real heart of the story is the story of the depravity inflicted on prisoners in Australia.